Building Vocal Community

 Singing as Spiritual Practice

 St. Augustine of Hippo once said that those who sing their praises double them, because of the joy and the love that belongs to those who sing.
 Singing is one of humanity's oldest ways of communicating, and one of the most universal spiritual practices.
-As early as the fourth century, St. John Chrysostom laid out guidelines for the spiritual practice of singing in the context of Christian community, and it was something that everyone was meant to participate in!
+As early as the fourth century, St. John Chrysostom laid out guidelines for the spiritual practice of singing in the context of Christian community, and it was something that everyone was meant to participate in.
 This course draws on these ancient guidelines, which describe five inner postures that give spiritual depth to our singing, no matter what our level of musical skill may be.
 Discover how singing in any context - religious or otherwise - can draw us into a deeper sense of connection with one another and with God.
-We will learn songs from a variety of participatory singing traditions, including African American spirituals, songs from Iona, Songs of Presence, Taizé chants, and Music That Makes Community.
+We will learn songs from a variety of participatory singing traditions, including African American spirituals, songs from Iona, Songs of Presence, Taizé chants, Music That Makes Community, and more.
+Sample Flyer

 Spiritual Disciplines: Chant

 This workshop introduces chant as a spiritual discipline more broadly.
 We will look at some of the differences between Eastern and Western chant traditions, and examine the ancient roots of Christian chant through the practices of Jesus, the early Christian disciples, and the desert fathers and mothers of the 4th to the 6th centuries.
 We will learn how to chant, (which differs from other kinds of singing), and understand the purpose of chant as it developed in both in monastic and liturgical settings.
 We will look briefly at some of the different traditions of Christian chant including Orthodox, Gregorian, Anglican, and Taizé.
 Participants will gain a working understanding of how to engage more fully in liturgical chants in their tradition, as well as how to incorporate chant into their everyday spiritual practice.